telgi/takeaway-app/README.md

 10) After accidentally adding a specific item where I should have typed 'add', I discovered that this caused the app to exit.
 We now need else clauses in both sets of user options to prevent this
 11) Add more options for user to easily navigate around app, such as exiting, going back to home, and resetting order
 12) As a sanity check, we want to see that when the user adds an item, the item has actually been added to their basket.
 This means we want functionality to display the basket
+13) Now that the user can see their added items are being recorded in their basket, we need to add functionality for accumulating the running total and present this back to the user
+14) To complete the 3rd feature, viewing the current order needs to be able to add all items together and sum the overall price for the user